rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

 # Nodes

-The current proto-testnet version of Zilliqa 2.0 allows users to setup a node and join the network.
+Both the proto-testnet and the proto-mainnet version of Zilliqa 2.0 allow users to setup a node and join the network.

 ## Zilliqa 2.0 (proto-testnet) node Prerequisites